 Can I repeat a course in which I select an alternative grade and how does that affect the number of attempts allowed for an individual course?

-Is there a limit to how many courses can be converted to alternative grading in fall 2020?
+Is there a limit to how many courses can be converted to alternative grading in spring 2021?

 If I have one of my grades changed by faculty after I have selected alternative grading, will the system automatically use alternative grading for this new grade?

 No. Faculty can only enter standard letter grades.
-If you want to elect alternative grading once the system is closed on January 12, you will need to use the petition process.
+If you want to elect alternative grading once the system is closed, you will need to use the petition process.
 Note that a change in the assigned letter grade may change your decision.

 What if I want to change my alternative grading election for one or more courses?